PhilipBotros/philipbotros.github.io/_posts/post_2/2018-02-18-variational-autoencoder.md

 |:--:|
 | *Manifold over time* |

 All in all, pretty cool stuff if you ask me, there are countless more interesting options than reconstructing hand digits, but for demonstration purposes MNIST always works well.
-Next time, I'll talk about some limitations of the model and start looking into the other popular generative model from this moment as well, the Generative Adverserial Network.
+Next time, I'll talk about some limitations of the model and start looking into the other popular generative model from this moment as well, the Generative Adverserial Network!